 Platelets are produced in the bone marrow from megakaryocytes in the bone marrow.
+Megakaryocytes are distributed throughout the marrow, but are usually found in the vascular niche.
 Approximately 1 x 1011 platelets are produced per day in humans and it takes about 12 days for megakaryocytes to be produced and mature to form platelets.
 Megakaryocyte production with platelet formation is primarily stimulated by the thrombopoietic cytokine, thrombopoietin.
 Other cytokines, including stem cell factor and IL-3, work with thrombopoietin to promote megakaryocyte maturation, which involves the cell undergoing endomitosis (resulting in polyploidy) and cytoplasmic maturation with granule formation (α- and δ-granules) (Grozovsky et al 2015).
 Some inflammatory cytokines (IL-6, IL-11, GM-CSF, RANTES or CLL5 [Chen et al 2016]) also stimulate thrombopoiesis, but these cytokines may work through releasing thrombopoietin (although other mechanisms have been proposed for inflammation-induced thrombopoiesis; see below).

 Thrombopoietin is produced in the liver (and released constitutively into blood) and by bone marrow stromal cells in the osteoblastic niche in marrow and binds to its ligand on megakaryocytes, the receptor called c-Mpl.
 Thrombopoietin binding induces signaling via Janus-activated kinase-2 (JAK2) and the transcription activator, STAT3 (signal transducer and activator of transcription3) and stimulates megakaryopoiesis and platelet production.
 Thrombopoietin receptor agonists are now being incorporated into the treatment plan for human patients with refractory thrombocytopenia (Cuker and Neunert 2016).
 Genetic defects with constitutive activation of c-Mpl or JAK2 result in ligand (thrombopoietin)-independent thrombopoiesis and the myeloproliferative disorder of essential thrombocythemia or chronic platelet leukemia (Vardiman et al 2009 review).